 - Students may not wear net or see through clothing, tank tops, halter tops, low-cut tops, or tops that expose the midriff.
-Spaghetti straps and oversized arm holes are not permitted. - Clothing shall cover all undergarments and body parts and not expose underwear or body parts in an indecent or vulgar manner. - Student Dress shall not disrupt the orderly learning environment. - Belts shall be buckled and all clothing shall be appropriately buttoned.
+Spaghetti straps and oversized arm holes are not permitted. - Clothing shall cover all undergarments and body parts and not expose underwear or body parts in an indecent or vulgar manner. - Student Dress shall not disrupt the orderly learning environment. - Belts shall be buckled and all clothing shall be appropriately buttoned. - Shorts, skirts, or pants shall be worn at the natural waistline. - Attire (including body tattoos) shall not illustrate, enhance, or depict tobacco/alcohol/drugs nor have offensive racial, satanic, gang-related, sexually suggestive, obscene, or violent messages.
+This includes colored bandanas which can carry gang-related symbolism. - Shoes shall be worn at all times; shoes with wheels are not permissible.

-- Shorts, skirts, or pants shall be worn at the natural waistline. - Attire (including body tattoos) shall not illustrate, enhance, or depict tobacco/alcohol/drugs nor have offensive racial, satanic, gang-related, sexually suggestive, obscene, or violent messages. - Shoes shall be worn at all times, shoes with wheels are not permissible. - Skirts, shorts, dresses, and slits in dresses shall be at least fingertip length or longer. - Skirts, shorts, dresses, and pants that are too tight shall not be permitted, e.g., bicycle shorts, aerobic shorts, etc. - Pajamas, bedroom slippers, and sleepwear are not permissible. - Hats/caps are not permitted to be worn inside any building. - The School Board of Levy County recognizes that jewelry which pierces the skin can give rise to safety concerns and cause unnecessary injury in the event of a physical confrontation between students, or in athletics, or in the use of machinery or equipment, or in the crowded environment which can exist in school hallways.
+- Skirts, shorts, dresses, and slits in dresses shall be at least fingertip length or longer.
+Clothing with holes shall also conform to this requirement, and no holes should be above the fingertip length. - Skirts, shorts, dresses, and pants that are too tight shall not be permitted, e.g., bicycle shorts, aerobic shorts, etc. - Pajamas, bedroom slippers, and sleepwear are not permissible. - Hats/caps are not permitted to be worn inside any building. - The School Board of Levy County recognizes that jewelry which pierces the skin can give rise to safety concerns and cause unnecessary injury in the event of a physical confrontation between students, or in athletics, or in the use of machinery or equipment, or in the crowded environment which can exist in school hallways.
 In the interest of safety, no student shall wear any earrings or other jewelry which pierces the skin which is visible outside of the clothing of the student with the exception of earrings located in the ear.